 (7) 1991 Recycling Act permit fee:

-(a) A 1991 Recycling Act permit fee must be submitted by each solid waste permittee which received solid waste in the previous calendar quarter or year, as applicable, except transfer stations, material recovery facilities, composting facilities and captive industrial facilities.
+(a) A 1991 Recycling Act permit fee must be submitted by each solid waste permittee which received solid waste in the previous calendar quarter or year, as applicable, except transfer stations, material recovery facilities, composting facilities, conversion technology facilities that process only separated solid wastes, and captive industrial facilities.
 The Commission establishes the 1991 Recycling Act permit fee as $.09 per ton for each ton of solid waste received in the subject calendar quarter or year;

 (b) The $.09 per-ton rate is based on the estimated solid waste received at all permitted solid waste disposal sites subject to this fee and on the department's Legislatively Approved Budget.
 The department will review annually the amount of revenue generated by this rate.
 To determine the 1991 Recycling Act permit fee, the department may use this rate or any lower rate if the rate would generate more revenue than provided in the department's Legislatively Approved Budget.
 Any increase in the rate must be fixed by rule by the Commission;